The Higman operations and embeddings of recursive groups: The -machine

 \textit{Case 2.4.} or $-1$ is achieved at some index $4j+3$, i.e., in the second half of some $4$-tuple, like in \eqref{EQ second example}.
 Then the next next tuple may be of type \eqref{EQ first tuple} only, i.e., it starts by two zeros.

-\textbf{Step 3.} The key feature of this construction is that two chains we discuss (the ascending and the descending chains residing inside some consequentive $4$-tuples) \textit{terminate simultaneously}, i.e., the last $4$-tuple $t_j$ either ends by $(1,-1)$\; (i.e., $t_j=(2,-2, 1,-1)$ or $t_j=(0,0, 1,-1)$), or $t_j=(1,-1,\; 0,0)$.
-Assume the contrary, and arrive to contradiction in all cases occuring.
+\textbf{Step 3.} The key feature of this construction is that the two chains we discuss (the ascending and the descending chains residing inside some consecutive $4$-tuples) \textit{terminate simultaneously}, i.e., the last $4$-tuple $t_j$ either ends by $(1,-1)$\; (i.e., $t_j=(2,-2, 1,-1)$ or $t_j=(0,0, 1,-1)$), or $t_j=(1,-1,\; 0,0)$.
+Assume the contrary, and arrive to contradiction in all cases occurring.

 \textit{Case 3.1.} Assume $t_j$ ends by $(m,-1)$ for an $m\ge 2$.
 Then by Case 2.2 above the next $4$-tuple $t_{j+1}$ need start with two zeros.
 We get a contradiction because $m-1\neq 0$.

 \textit{Case 3.2.} Assume $t_j$ ends by $(0,-1)$\; (that is, $m=0$ in terms of the previous case).
 Since $g=\sigma^{-2}g'\in \mathcal L_3$, the $(j+1)$'st $4$-tuple in $g'$ starts by $(0,-1)$.
 Then that $4$-tuple in $g'$ is of type \eqref{EQ second tuple}, i.e., it ends by $(0-1,-1+1)=(-1,0)$.
 So $t_{j+1}$ in $g$ starts by $(-1,0)$, which is a contradiction as $g(4(j+1))=-1$ cannot be negative.